dsnehasish74/Hacktoberfest21_Algo_Collection/README.md

 - [Merge Sort](Python/merge-sort.py)
 - [Quick Sort](Python/quicksort-sort.py)

-## How to submit ?
+---

-Create a file name with the name of that Algorithm.
-Write your Algo there and Submit.
+## How to contribute?

-Create a file with the algorithm.
-Name the file with the algorithm name & Place it in the folder corresponding to the language used.
-Submit the Pull Request.
+Feel free to add new algorithms and improvements.
+Refer to the [contribution guide](CONTRIBUTING.md).